Community Solutions Network

 Visit the Community Solutions Portal to learn more about this program.

 We make information about smart cities issues and approaches available and accessible to everyone.
 We provide advice and share knowledge, lessons learned and best practices related to complex emerging smart cities issues and experience in Canada and around the world (eg. data management, privacy and security).

 We help communities talk to the right people and find the right partners.
 We tap into existing networks or create new ones to reach and work with communities and stakeholder from all sectors, and facilitate connections and conduct active matchmaking between communities and stakeholders.

 What we offer:

-- Smart Cities Portal: An online resource for community stakeholders in general to support numerous smart cities capacity building opportunities.
-Scheduled for spring 2019.
+- Community Solutions Portal: An online resource for community stakeholders in general to support numerous smart cities capacity building opportunities.
+Explore it today.